ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 - Download the `logdna-agent-ds.yaml` file before using it.
 Edit it to add to `spec.template.spec.containers.env` the following:

 ```
+        - name: LDAPIHOST
+          value: api.us-south.logging.cloud.ibm.com
+        - name: LDLOGHOST
+          value: logs.us-south.logging.cloud.ibm.com
         - name: LDLOGPATH
           value: /supertenant/logs/ingest
 ```
 {: codeblock}
+Regarding this change:

+* `LOGDNA_AGENT_KEY` and `LOGDNA_PLATFORM` should already exist at the same level, and be peers of the new values.
+* `LDAPIHOST` and `LDLOGHOST` should match the region you are deploying in.
+The above example is `us-south`, and also applies to staging (`test.cloud.ibm.com`).
-This change causes the agent to send logs to the special `supertenant` endpoint, instead of the usual `/logs/ingest` endpoint for ingestion.
+* `LDLOGPATH` causes the agent to send logs to the special `supertenant` endpoint, instead of the usual `/logs/ingest` endpoint for ingestion.
+This variable is uniquely used for super tenant senders.

+After saving these file changes, specify your file name in the `kubectl create -f` command, instead of the web address in the instructions.
 When the agent is deployed, it will send your service's logs to LogDNA from `stdout` and `/var/log/*`.
 However, it has these new features:

 * Whenever a JSON log line contains the `logSourceCRN` field, LogDNA will save a copy of the line to the logging instance in the account indicated in `logSourceCRN`.
 * Whenever a JSON log line contains the `saveServiceCopy` field set to `false`, then it will not save a copy to your service's STS.